-Guidance and key resources to help eligible grantseekers find information on federal grants, loans, and nonfinancial assistance for projects, as well as on private funding.
-For assistance with letters of support and grants please contact Director of Grants at (845) 561-1259.
+Guidance and key resources to help eligible grantseekers find information on federal grants, loans, and nonfinancial assistance for projects, as well as on private funding is available below.
+For assistance with letters of support and grants please contact the Director of Grants at (845) 561-1259.

 How Best to Find Information